christianishimwe/hugo-mock-landing-page-domain-name/README.md

 - **Responsive Design with Bootstrap 5** – Ensures mobile and desktop compatibility.
 - **Three.js Animation** – Adds an interactive **visual animation in the masthead**.
 - **Dynamic Content Management** – Easily manage pages, posts, and content with Hugo.
-- **SEO-Optimized** – Designed with clean HTML and structured metadata.
+- **SEO-Optimized** – Designed with clean HTML and structured metadata

 ---